-The objective of this project is to troubleshoot the hardware design problems of the third generation wireless environmental weather sensor module (Cranberry Weatherbox), while providing detailed documentation, such as design specifications and a power budget.
-Additionally, the Cranberry team will implement specific changes, with the goal of improving the overall usability, efficiency, and functionality of the design.
-Currently, the team is still in the process of unit testing subsystems and improving the PCB layout.
-The power and MCU subsystems have been assembled and are fully operational, whereas further testing is needed to verify sensor readings and communication capabilities.
-Once operational, the sensor modules will be used to create a self-sustaining sensor network which will collect weather data used for planning of renewable energy source installations.
+The objective of this final report is to fully document the hardware design of the third generation wireless environmental weather sensor module (Cranberry Weatherbox).
+This information includes design specifications, design decisions, circuit designs, troubleshooting, bill of materials, power budget, etc. The Cranberry team implemented specific changes, with the goal of improving the overall usability, efficiency, and functionality of the design.
+Currently, the team has properly debugged the original Cranberry design and has produced two completely redesigned and fully operational weatherboxes.
+These sensor modules will augment a self-sustaining sensor network, which will collect weather data used for the planning of renewable energy source installations on the University of Hawai'i at Mānoa campus.